KittyGiraudel/site/_posts/2013-01-28-float-down.md

 ### JavaScript

 I was very upset not finding any proper way to do it with CSS so I did it with a mix of CSS and JavaScript (in fact jQuery).
-I don't know if it's the best way to do it in JavaScript but here is what I came up with:
+I don’t know if it’s the best way to do it in JavaScript but here is what I came up with:

 ```javascript
 $('.myList > li:odd')